Manchester City and England star set to complete world record move to Barcelona

-Keira Walsh: Manchester City and England star set to complete world record move to Barcelona
+Keira Walsh: Manchester City Women and England star to join Lucy Bronze at Barcelona in world record move

-The saga has rumbled on throughout the summer, but now Keira Walsh looks set to complete a world record transfer to Barcelona.
+The saga has rumbled on throughout the summer, but now Keira Walsh looks set to complete a world record transfer to Barcelona to join former team mate Lucy Bronze.

 She was one of the stars of England’s European Championship glory and now Keira Walsh is set to make headlines again with a move to Spanish giants Barcelona for a world record fee.